idelsink/aignostics-python-sdk/README.md

 uv run marimo edit examples/notebook.py
 ```

+> [!Note]
+> You can as well run a notebook within the Aignostics Launchpad.
+To do so, select the
+> Run you want to inspect in the left sidebar, and click the button "Open in Python Notebook".

-## Aignostics Client: Call the Aignostics Platform API from your Python scripts
+### Aignostics Client Library: Call the Aignostics Platform API from your Python scripts

 > [!IMPORTANT]\
 > Before you get started, you need to set up your authentication credentials if